Dazzyd70/3D_Graphics_Programming/3D Graphics/README.txt

 The link to this repo is
 https://github.com/Dazzyd70/3D_Graphics_Programming/tree/main/3D%20Graphics

-The video demonstration is in this directory
+The video demonstrations are in the documentation folder